Skip to content

 MT940 is the SWIFT format banks hand you when you download a statement.
 It’s a stack of tagged lines like :61: and :86:, designed for accounting software to ingest, not for a person to skim.
 CSV is the opposite: plain rows and columns that Excel, Google Sheets, and every bookkeeping app on earth understand.

 So you’ve got a .sta file and your accountant wants a spreadsheet.
 That’s the gap this fills.
 Paste the statement on the left, get a table on the right.
-One transaction per row, seven columns, ready to import.
+One transaction per row, ready to import, with the SEPA reference fields (end-to-end ref, mandate, purpose, counterparty name and IBAN) split into their own columns whenever your bank fills them in.

 How the conversion works